twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessing-texts%zh.rst

 | 4.
 Patirūpa desa-vāso ca：Residing in a suitable place.
 | 5.
 Pubbe ca kata-puññatā：Having made merit in the past.
 | 6.
 Atta-sammā-paṇidhi ca：Directing oneself rightly.
-| Etam maṅgalam-uttamaṁ：This is this highest protection with a blessing.
+| Etam maṅgalam-uttamaṁ：This is the highest protection with a blessing.
 |
 | 7/8.
 Bāhu-saccañ ca sippañ ca：Broad knowledge, skill.
 | 9.
 Vinayo ca susikkhito：Well-mastered discipline.